A bottle of vitamin D supplements

 The link between vitamin D and chronic hives

 Researchers think vitamin D helps to stabilize mast cells.
 And several studies show people with chronic hives are more likely to have a vitamin D deficiency.
-One review found that anywhere from around 35 to 90 percent of people with chronic hives lack vitamin D.1,2
+One review found that anywhere from roughly 35 to 90 percent of people with chronic hives lack vitamin D.1,2

 Research is still ongoing into the role of vitamin D in chronic hives.